Keyboard shortcuts

 Overriding defaults

-You can override the default preflight commands in your plan’s [preflight] section.
-The language profile defaults are used only when no explicit override is provided.
+You can override any default preflight command in your plan’s [preflight] section.
+Language profile defaults are used only when no explicit override is provided.